dinhomathias/Amc/Hosting-a-bot-for-free-at-baum.xyz.md

 screen -r mybot
 ```

+## Donations
+The baum.xyz-service runs on donations and volunteer work.
+If you found it useful and have some leftover money on your bank account, consider [a donation](http://baum.xyz/donate/) to help keeping the service free and available.
+Hosting servers is expensive.

 ## What to read next?
+If you plan on hosting multiple bots on your server, it's recommended to use `virtualenv`.
+It allows you to install and upgrade python modules via `pip` for one project, without worrying how it affects other projects on the server.
+Read [this external article](http://docs.python-guide.org/en/latest/dev/virtualenvs/) for more information.

-There will be an article on setting up a webhook for your bot - when it's done, it will be linked here.
+There will also be an article on setting up a webhook for your bot - when it's done, it will be linked here.

 You might also read the article on [Performance Optimizations](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Performance-Optimizations) if you didn't read it yet.
 Note that baum.xyz hosts their servers in Germany with a good connection to the Bot API servers, so you can safely ignore the second part of that article about choosing a server location.